AuroraMaster/react-native-ohos-library/en/react-native-safe-area-context.md

 ## Link

-Currently, HarmonyOS does not support AutoLink.
-Therefore, you need to manually configure the linking.
+Currently, HarmonyOS does not support AutoLink, so the Link step requires manual configuration.

-Open the `harmony` directory of the HarmonyOS project in DevEco Studio.
+First, you need to open the HarmonyOS project `harmony` within your project using DevEco Studio.

-### 1. Adding the overrides Field to oh-package.json5 File in the Root Directory of the Project
+### 1. Add the overrides field to the root `oh-package.json5` of the project

 ```json
 {